-** Terrorism on U.S. soil may not have led to martial law, mass detention, torture by military personnel and use of helicopter gunships in urban areas, but the subsequent counter-insurgency campaign in Iraq used exactly these tactics.
+** Terrorist incidents in the United States that happened after this movie, like 9/11 and the Boston Marathon bombing, may not have led to martial law, mass detention, torture by military personnel and use of helicopter gunships in urban areas, but the subsequent counter-insurgency campaign in Iraq used exactly these tactics.

 ** Not as unusual as one thinks.
-Mass detention certainly did not happen (even the large numbers of Saddam's military captured were more or less released after Baghdad), helicopter gunships were used in urban areas as far back as Korea (and also in Indochina, Grenada, Panama, Yugoslavia, and Afghanistan) and indeed were expected to be utilized in the WWII invasion of Japan.
+Mass detention certainly did not happen (even the large numbers of Saddam Hussein's military captured were more or less released after Baghdad), helicopter gunships were used in urban areas as far back as Korea (and also in Indochina, Grenada, Panama, Yugoslavia, and Afghanistan) and indeed were expected to be utilized in the WWII invasion of Japan.
 So this is nowhere near as unprecedented as it seems at first... [[FridgeHorror which says something VERY unpleasant about the military]].
 WarIsHell indeed.

 *** It's also possible that if continuous terrorist attacks occurred, martial law and the detention without charge of "suspicious" people would have been utilized.
 All of the film's elements were done, just not in New York City, but overseas.

-** Post 9-11, FOX itself lampshades this by marketing the movie as "Eerily prescient of the 9/11 attack and their aftermath" on the backcopy of the blu-ray DVD edition.
+** Post 9/11, FOX itself lampshades this by marketing the movie as "Eerily prescient of the 9/11 attack and their aftermath" on the backcopy of the blu-ray DVD edition.

 * UnfortunateImplications: Creator/RogerEbert [[http://www.rogerebert.com/reviews/the-siege-1998 was extremely critical]] of ''Film/TheSiege'' because of what he believed was [[CluelessAesop a poor attempt]] at subverting the anti-Arab/Islamophobic attitudes typically found in other movies.